Close-up of beehives in early spring in a UK apiary

 • If a hive feels very light or has only thin arcs of honey around brood, consider feeding – fondant in colder spells or syrup later when weather is reliably warmer.

 Starvation often happens late in winter or early spring, not in the depths of January.
 Regular checks and timely feeding can prevent a colony from failing just as it is ready to expand.
-You can find broader feeding strategies in the hive management guide.
+You can find broader feeding strategies in feeding bees and the hive management guide.

 First Spring Hive Inspection – When and How